sharpton/shotmap/docs/config_files.md

 -------------------

 If you would like you specifically configure shotmap, you can either append additional command line options at run time, or set up a configuration file (see below).
+A configuration file is simply a text file that contains command line options you want shotmap to invoke, one option per line.
+Configuration files simplify the command you use to run shotmap and make repeated processing with custom parameters trivial.
+Most users won't need to bother with setting up a configuration file.

+An example configuration file can be found [here](../data/config/sample_config_file.txt).

-If you would like to use a configuration file, then there are some additional installation steps:
+To build a configuration file, follow these steps:

 1. Now we need a configuration file that tells shotmap where to find the data you want to process it and how you want it to be analyzed.
 The script [build_conf_file.pl](build_conf_file.pl.md) builds a configuration file for you: